pasientskyhosting/github-actions/github-readme-md-sync/README.md

 ```

 ## Meta data (front-matter)
 Only markdown files containing the appropriate metadata at the begging of the file can be synced.
 The `title` and `category` are required.
+The `category` must already exist in ReadMe.
 Visibility of the page is determined by `hidden`.
-The `category` id can be found using the [ReadMe API](https://docs.readme.com/developers/reference/categories#getcategory)

 ```
 ---
 title: "My awesome document"
-category: "5eab21a51de76432ce5002db"
+category: "Getting started"
 hidden: false
 ---
 ```